open/close all folders

 - Affably Evil: Appears sweet and nice to everyone's face, but is one of the meanest in the house and talks the most trash about other houseguests behind their backs.
 Liz is definitely a Bitch in Sheep's Clothing.
 She seems like she would be a sweet blonde girl that would be very approachable and friendly but she has no problem with resorting to talking badly about other people with no remorse.
 Some of her comments have been very petty and mean and have had nothing at all to do with the game.
 For example, she seems like she is nice to Austin to his face, but she has personally attacked him and bad mouthed him behind his back.
 She also says that she likes Austin to his face but will say that he disgusts her behind his back.
 Liz is very good at appearing nice and cordial to others and she had a very strong social game to the point where nobody really actively targeted her or her sister Julia.
 However, if people found out about the catty side of Liz, she would have been targeted or nominated numerous times in the game.

 - All Girls Want Bad Boys: Liz seems to have a thing for bad boys who athletic or edgy in personality.
 She admits that her Big Brother crushes include the likes of Jeremy McGuire (Big Brother 15), Jessie Godderz (Big Brother 10, Big Brother 11), Caleb Reynolds (Big Brother 16), Cody Calafiore (Big Brother 16), and Dan Gheesling (Big Brother 10 and Big Brother 14).
-She's also showmancing a semi bad boy in Austin who is a cheater that has cheated on his girlfriend back home with Liz.
+She's also showmancing a semi bad boy in Austin who cheated on his girlfriend back home with Liz.
 Looking at Liz's type, one seriously has to question her taste in men.
 Liz even openly admitted that she likes bad boys and guys who have big muscles and are very athletic.

 - All Women Love Shoes: Liz definitely has a strong love or penchant for fancy high heeled shoes.
 There's never a time during eviction night that she isn't seen wearing her high heels.
 Maybe it's because she's a major Girly Girl who's also The Fashionista that just loves to dress up in fancy clothing.